 3. Check your track recordWhen making a lending decision the banks will look at how previous lending has been managed in the past so knowing the credit ratings of the business owner as well as the business itself is vital as is having an understanding of what affects it.

 4. Be honestBe upfront about how much money the business needs as well as what it is needed for.
 Underestimating how much is needed may affect the lenders confidence in the owner’s ability to manage company finances and overestimating profits and revenue could affect the ability to repay.

+5. Keep talkingCommunication with the lender and getting feedback is important as a ‘no’ now might not mean ‘no’ in the future.
+The lender should be able to advise how to change the business model to secure finding and what elements of the business plan could be more robust.
 The BBA’s Irene Graham said: “If you run a business with a good business plan and want funding, our message is go and talk to your bank.
 There should be no doubt that now is a good time for businesses to go and see their bank if they want to borrow.”
+Image source

 Share this story